brianbrock.com

 The chairs should be comfortable in the manner of the chairs found at tables in decent libraries.
 Many people habitually lean back or forth in their chairs during seminar, and this behavior should be accommodated as far as possible by the chairbler.

 Seminar is a serious study.
 It is like being in a great library after hours.
 We listen to each other and speak our best, while yet recognizing that the spirit which moves us to speak is not always under our control.
+"When should I talk?"
+I don't know the answer.
 Our thoughts hover in the space between ourselves and the text, between our table and the boundless surrounding possibilities of potential thought.
 While fully present in the moment of an idea, we yet remain observers of ourselves.
 As actors inhabiting the hazards of human character change costume and countenance to play at gentler life, we may at curtain-call set down the twisting controversies and release the incanted unity, picking up the humdrum threads of our lives in humor and humility.

 Eating at the table generally detracts from the study, as an ambiguous overlap develops with other much more common table-based social activities.
 (Revelations 10:9, “And I went unto the angel, and said unto him, Give me the little book.
 And he said unto me, Take it, and eat it up; and it shall make thy belly bitter, but it shall be in thy mouth sweet as honey.”)
 A very hungry person could eat their lunch or dinner at the beginning of seminar, but they should apologize for their impropriety.
 Some people think it's sometimes a good idea to have seminar while drunk, but I have generally been underwhelmed by the contributions of drunk or otherwise intoxicated people.
 A seminar isn't a great place to have a party, but it can be loads of fun to have a party in which we have seminar, in the same way that people enjoy a party in which we play a sport.